PROS and CONS of New and Rebuilt Steinways:

 In addition, the patented Steinway Hexagrip Pinblock is essential to Steinway tuning stability and overall piano tonality.
 The Steinway pinblock would be nearly impossible to manufacture outside of the Steinway factory – and if someone tried – it would cost as much as Steinway’s.

 Rebuilders are forced to use generic substitutes of these critical components from various suppliers or create their own parts, resulting in an inauthentic Steinway piano.

 Think of rebuilding a Ferrari, without using a Ferrari engine, and you get the idea.

-Rebuilders simply leverage the likelihood that few buyers of rebuilt Steinways understand or will inquire about the role of these critical components and are often assured they’re ‘no big deal’.
-Yet, the unaware buyer is now getting what is often referred to as a “Stein-was”.
+Rebuilders leverage the likelihood that few buyers of rebuilt Steinways understand or will inquire about the role of these critical components.
+Buyers are often told they’re ‘no big deal.’
+Yet, the unaware buyer is now getting a “Stein-was.”

 2. The Golden Age Myth

 To attract buyers to generically rebuilt Steinways, used Steinway dealers and rebuilders have perpetuated elaborate myths about a Steinway “Golden Age.”

 Rebuilders created and now attempt to perpetuate this myth to suggest that Steinway pianos were somehow better in the past.
 They infer something mythical or magical about this period to propose that a Golden Age piano is better than a new Steinway.
 The reality is that there isn’t a “Golden Age” period.
 The rebuilt Steinway you purchased will not sound or play as well as a new Steinway.

 The new Steinway retains old-world building methods where appropriate.
 Yet, Steinway also embraces new tools and technology where applicable as well.
 Continual investment in new machinery and ever-refined processes yields a new instrument with a broader range of tonal color and a more consistent touch.